nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 4.3 Drug Commands

 ### Add a drug entry: `d add`
-* You can add a new drug to the list of drugs in case your clinic decides to start prescribing a new drug.
+* Decided to prescribe a new drug?
+You can add a new drug to the list of drug records with the `d add` command.
   \
   &nbsp;
 * **Format:** `d add -tn TRADE_NAME -ai ACTIVE_INGREDIENT -dir DIRECTIONS -pur PURPOSE -se SIDE_EFFECTS -sc STORAGE_COUNT`